A version of the random directed forest and its convergence to the Brownian web: Introduction.

 \section{Introduction.}

 Several authors have studied convergence in distribution to the Brownian web, for instance \cite{bmsv}, \cite{coletti2014convergence}, \cite{ffw}, \cite{fontes2004brownian} and \cite{fontes2015scaling}, \cite{roy2013random} to mention some works.
-The aim at most of these papers is the understanding of the universality class associated to the Brownian web.
+The aim of most of these papers is the understanding of the universality class associated to the Brownian web.
 The Brownian web was formally introduced in \cite{fontes2004brownian}.
-You can find a review to the Brownian web and how they arise in the scaling limits of various one-dimensional models in \cite{schertzer2015brownian}.
+You can find a review of the Brownian web and how it arises as the scaling limit of various one-dimensional models in \cite{schertzer2015brownian}.

 In \cite{roy2013random} the authors study the Random Directed Forest, which is a system of coalescing space and time random paths on $\Z^2$ as we now describe.
 Suppose that the first coordinate of a point in $\Z^2$ represents space and the second one time.
 We start a space-time random path in each point of $\Z^2$.
-The path starting at $u\in \Z^2$ evolves as follows: every point in $\Z^2$ is open with some probability $p$ or closed with probability $1-p$ independently of each other.
+The path starting at $u\in \Z^2$ evolves as follows: every point in $\Z^2$ is open with some probability $p$ or closed with probability $1-p$ independently of the other points.
 We say that a point $v = (\tilde{x},\tilde{t})\in \Z^2$ is above $u = (x,t)$ if $\tilde{t}>t$.
-If the path is at space-time position $(x,t)$, then it jumps to the nearest open point in the $L_1$ norm above $(x,t)$, if this nearest open point is unique.
+If the path is at space-time position $(x,t)\in\mathbb{Z}^2$, then it jumps to the nearest open point in the $L_1$ norm above $(x,t)$, if this nearest open point is unique.
 If it is not unique then the choice to decide where the path has to jump to is made uniformly over the nearest open points (see Figure \ref{fig:1}).
 Notice that two paths cannot cross each other and must coalesce when they meet each other.
 Futhermore, after a jump, it is possible that we have information about the "future" ahead of the position of the path; that is to say, maybe we know if some points above the current position of the path are open or closed.
 That is why we get a system of coalescing non-Markovian random paths.
 The random collection of linearly interpolated trajectories induced by the discrete random paths as above starting on every $u \in \Z^2$ is called the Random Directed Forest.